tinaba96/GunnersNews/README.md

-# fnews
+# GunnersNews

-This is an app where people can filiter out the news which you are interested in.
-You can custom you favourte keyword to get the releated news from other news website.
-You don't have to spend time looking at a news article which you are not interested in and you can also share your favourite news with others.
+This is an app where users can find news about Arsenal FC.
+Users can also keep their favourite articles so that they are always available to read it.
+In addition, not only the Japanese articles but also articles from around the world are available.
+Enjoy!

 ## Instructions